explore

 What are tapioca pearls?

-As their name suggests, tapioca pearls (or boba pearls) are small pearl-shaped toppings made with tapioca or cassava starch.
+As their name suggests, tapioca pearls (or boba pearls) are small pearl-shaped toppings made with tapioca starch or cassava starch.
 Once those balls are cooked in hot water, the starch gives them that iconic chewy, bouncy texture.

 Classic bubble tea uses boba pearls flavoured with brown/black sugar syrup.
 However there are also other variants, including white/amber pearls flavoured with honey instead of brown sugar.
 Some shops even use pearls with red bean fillings!